Skip to content

 In terms of components between the two, a scale normally consists of a load cell base, a display, A/D and a CPU processor.
 A balance, on the other hand, may have a load cell, force restoration, or tuning-fork weighing mechanism, a display, processor, and display graduations in excess of 100,000.

 While scales normally do not specify repeatability, balances typically do have one displayed graduation.
-Although both the scale and balance could be used to weigh a product, balances have limited capacity and size in order to maintain high display graduations.
+Although both the scale and balance can weigh a product, balances have limited capacity and size to maintain high display graduations.

 Purchasing – Which is best for me?